New Study Reignites Debate on Cellphone Radiation Safety

 Experts Divided

-Credible scientific review takes time and money, and IARC has said they have higher priorities to focus on with their limited resources.
-The list of subjects IARC hopes to tackle includes examining the cancer-causing potential of acetaminophen and hair dyes.
+Credible scientific review takes time and money, and IARC has stated that it has higher priorities to focus on with its limited resources.
+The list of subjects IARC hopes to address includes examining the cancer-causing potential of acetaminophen and hair dyes.

 The study looked at both 2G and 3G radiation.
 It revealed an association with malignant tumors in the hearts and brains of male rats, as well as some evidence of an association with tumors in the adrenal glands of male rats.